-Elementary school students (grade levels k-6) will be afforded the ability to charge 5(five) full lunches, up to \$10.75.
-When the charge level reaches \$10.75, the student will be supplied with a peanut butter and jelly sandwich, fruit and milk.
-This replacement lunch will be served until the charge is paid in full.
-Elementary students will be notified, at the point of service, they have entered into a negative balance.
-They will also be given a PINK charge slip at that time to be taken home.
+Elementary school students (grade levels K-6) will be afforded the ability to charge 5(five) full lunches, up to \$11.75.
+If a lunch account enters into a negative balance, the student will be given a charge slip at that time to be taken home.
 Also, if there is any negative balance at any time, students will not be permitted to charge "extras".